Want Better Returns? Don?t Ignore These 2 Industrial Products Stocks Set to Beat Earnings

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

-The final step today is to look at a stock that meets our ESP qualifications.
-Ingersoll Rand (IR) earns a #1 (Strong Buy) 13 days from its next quarterly earnings release on May 3, 2023, and its Most Accurate Estimate comes in at $0.53 a share.
+Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
+A.O.
+Smith (AOS) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $0.85 a share, just three days from its upcoming earnings release on April 27, 2023.

-Ingersoll Rand's Earnings ESP sits at +2.32%, which, as explained above, is calculated by taking the percentage difference between the $0.53 Most Accurate Estimate and the Zacks Consensus Estimate of $0.52.
-IR is also part of a large group of stocks that boast a positive ESP.
+A.O.
+Smith's Earnings ESP sits at +10.19%, which, as explained above, is calculated by taking the percentage difference between the $0.85 Most Accurate Estimate and the Zacks Consensus Estimate of $0.77.
+AOS is also part of a large group of stocks that boast a positive ESP.
 Make sure to utilize our Earnings ESP Filter to uncover the best stocks to buy or sell before they've reported.

-IR is one of just a large database of Industrial Products stocks with positive ESPs.
-Another solid-looking stock is Illinois Tool Works (ITW).
+AOS is part of a big group of Industrial Products stocks that boast a positive ESP, and investors may want to take a look at Deere (DE) as well.

-Illinois Tool Works is a Zacks Rank #3 (Hold) stock, and is getting ready to report earnings on May 2, 2023.
-ITW's Most Accurate Estimate sits at $2.22 a share 12 days from its next earnings release.
+Deere, which is readying to report earnings on May 19, 2023, sits at a Zacks Rank #2 (Buy) right now.
+It's Most Accurate Estimate is currently $9.10 a share, and DE is 25 days out from its next earnings report.

-Illinois Tool Works' Earnings ESP figure currently stands at +1.37% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $2.19.
+Deere's Earnings ESP figure currently stands at +6.94% after taking the percentage difference between its Most Accurate Estimate and its Zacks Consensus Estimate of $8.51.

-IR and ITW's positive ESP metrics may signal that a positive earnings surprise for both stocks is on the horizon.
+Because both stocks hold a positive Earnings ESP, AOS and DE could potentially post earnings beats in their next reports.

 Find Stocks to Buy or Sell Before They're Reported